 - Metabolism problems due to the immaturity of the liver

-- Stress put on liver due to other health issues
+- Stress put on the liver due to other health issues

 - Idiopathic giant cell hepatitis where abnormal groups of liver cells fuse together